xamidev/blankcpu/README.md

 ## Known bugs

+- (possibly) JEQ is inop
-- None for now?
-If you find one, please open an issue.
+- If you find one, please open an issue.